Hungarian Air Force: Post–World War II to present

 In mid-1993, three batches of 28 MiG-29s were delivered from Russia as a payment in kind of government debt.
 They were based at Kecskemét.
 In 1995, a German gift of 20 Mi-24D/V's arrived.

 For most other former Warsaw Pact member countries, pilot training was not a big deal.
 Each nation maintained an independent aviation technical college, an academy for training military aircraft pilots, and technical personnel.
 After the Second World War, Hungary created György Kilián Aviation Technical College in 1949, but in the 1960s domestic pilot training was discontinued and the 18 then modern Aero L-29 Delfin jet trainers were handed over to the Soviet Union.
 The training of pilots was conducted in several schools and bases in the USSR in the following years, and also in Czechoslovakia, in Košice.
 In Hungary, only helicopter pilots and technicians were trained at Szolnok.

 In 1993, Hungary commenced its first pilot training course since 1956 at the Szolnok Aviation Academy.
 For this, 12 Yak-52 primary trainers were purchased from Romania.
 The German Government also donated 24 Aero L-39 Albatros jet trainers.
 The cost of domestic pilot training was later deemed too high after a change of government, and was halted after the completion of only one course.
 Also in 1997 the MIG-23s and Su-22s were withdrawn from service, the later type was retired just after an overhaul.
 During the 1990s all combat aircraft were fitted with new Identification Friend or Foe (IFF) systems to enable operations in Western airspace.
 In April 2002, Hungary joined the NATO Flying Training in Canada (NFTC) pilot training program.

 Shortly after Hungary joined NATO in 1999, a push was made to replace the Air Force's MiG-29 fleet with a NATO-compatible fighter force.
-By 2001, several offers had been received, a Swedish offer with 24 JAS39C/D, the USA offered 24 used F-16's and multiple other offers had been received for the commissioning of various used aircraft.
-Despite the fact that the professional committees favored the F-16, on September 10, 2001, the Swedish bid won, and on December 20 Hungary signed a contract with the Swedish Government.
+By 2001, several offers had been received, a Swedish offer with 24 JAS 39C/D, the USA offered 24 used F-16's and multiple other offers had been received for the commissioning of various used aircraft.
+Despite the fact that the professional committees favored the F-16, on 10 September 2001, the Swedish bid won, and on 20 December Hungary signed a contract with the Swedish Government.
 The contract included leasing 14 JAS 39 Gripens, two of which are two-seaters, for 12 years beginning in 2006 (later extended until 2026).
 By December 2007 all 14 jets had been delivered.
 After the lease period expires in 2026, Hungary will own the remaining Gripens.
+On 23 February 2024, alongside the delivery of four additional Gripens of the same type, a further support and logistics contract for these aircraft was extended until 2036.